neelsmith/Treebanks.jl/README.md

 # Treebanks.jl

-A Julia package to parse the Perseus treebanks at <https://perseids-publications.github.io/glaux-trees/>.
+A Julia package to work with the Perseus treebanks available at <https://perseids-publications.github.io/glaux-trees/>.

 ## Test data